lawrenceemenike/Ping-Pong-Game/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.

-## Acknowledgements
-Special thanks to the Pygame community for their resources and tutorials.
-Contact
+## Contact
-For any inquiries, please contact [your-email@example.com].
+For any inquiries, please contact clen.emenike@gmail.com